algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 ### 5.1 Language changer

-Bubble is featuring a usefull features to automatically change the language of the whole application from one to another using only one feature:
+Bubble provides a useful feature to automatically change the language of the whole application from one to another using only one feature:

 - Go to Settings > Languages in your Bubble editor.

 - Add the languages you want your app to support.
-It should now create a bubble database named " App Text ", you can now modify your entries with the needed languages like this:
+It should now create a bubble database named " App Text ".
+You can now modify your entries with the needed languages like this:

  ``` welcome_message = "Welcome" (EN), "Bienvenue" (FR), etc. ```